BohdanKlymov/TicketBookingSystem/README.md

-# Mini Cinema with Python Dictionaries
+# Cinema cimulation with Python Dictionaries

 This repository contains a small Python project designed to help practice and improve skills with dictionaries (dict).
 The project simulates a mini cinema in the console, allowing users to interact with a simple movie booking system.